Easy Lower Back Yoga for Beginners

 When to Be Cautious with Yoga

-These poses are safe for most, but take care if you experience:
+These poses are generally safe for many people, but take care if you experience:

 • Sharp Pain: Stop if you feel shooting pain or numbness.